 “STOP!
 STOP JUDGING!
 YOU DO NOT KNOW WHAT THIS IS ABOUT!

-The voice had been so loud that even over the noise of the crowd, a couple of hundred of more must have been standing within hearing distance, so closely were we packed together.
+The voice had been so loud that even over the noise of the crowd, several hundred people were standing within hearing distance, so closely were we packed together.
 Turning, I looked behind, expecting to see a massive man scowling down the back of my neck.
 There was no one – no one out of the ordinary.
-And no one else had reacted at all.
-No one looked interested in even the most casual conversation let alone interested in or aware of my unspoken thoughts.
 As loud as the voice had been, I was the only one who had heard it.
-Hearing voices is schizophrenia territory, but I knew what I had heard.
-It was validated in a place beyond logic.
+Hearing voices is schizophrenia territory, but I knew what I’d heard.
+Validated beyond logic.
 A powerful, unseen individual had listened – was able to hear my thoughts and was not pleased.
 Reacting in a way I would have never expected, in the moments after the initial shock I felt a kind of thrill, call it the gratification of infamy.
 From experience I can tell you that a harsh rebuke from a divine source can make you feel really good if you take it the right way.
 Or maybe I just in shock.

-Below, the action was growing more intense as larger and larger numbers congregated.
+Below, the action was growing intense as larger and larger numbers crowded down onto the prayer floor.
 Men stood everywhere, all with their heads covered.
-Some wore wide brimmed fedoras – others, a simple knitted or paper kippa.
+Some wearing wide brimmed streimals and fedoras – others, a simple knitted or complimentary for tourists – paper kippa.
 Many had gleaming white prayer shawls around their shoulders which could be pulled up over their heads to form a tent under which they met privately with God.
 Alone or in small groups men prayed, leaning against the wall or back some distance around tables full of prayer books, all bowing from the waist rhythmically, repeatedly, in that style unique to Jewish prayer.

 Shaken but excited by what had happened, I made my way back the way I had come.
 It had only been a few minutes and Jane was standing where I’d left her, watching the sea of people.
 Some wore black suits, others were attired all in white.
 Having just managed to make it to where she stood, there was no time to say anything before the Divine hand reached out to grab me one more time.
 Standing below and at least twenty feet away, one of many rabbis was surrounded by a group of a dozen or so that he seemed to be leading.
 Without explanation this man turned and looked up, searching faces and pointing his finger as if to sort one from another until his attention fixed on me.
 Shouting over the din, he looked me in the eye and asked, “Do you know what we are doing?”
 It was a freeze frame moment.
 Feeling completely hollow and exposed, I was still literally vibrating from the power of the voice that had just shouted me down, foretelling the answer to this Rabbi’s question.